 Bring a picnic basket (and a selfie stick?) to make a day of it, then bring your ripened treasures home for a Sunday of fall project baking.
 The apples from the orchard are apt to be more unusual in flavor profile than your standard supermarket finds, making them ideal for the grand apple pies, crumbles, Apple Puddings, apple spice cakes, even applesauce that your grandmother spoiled you with as a young ‘un.

-Can this Deluxe Kitchen Island be any more perfect for fall baking projects?
+Can this American Made Kitchen Island be any more perfect for fall baking projects?

 Bonfires are a staple of outdoor Amish gatherings as the nights grow chilly.
 While we’ve just past the ideal time to tell ghost stories around a haunting blaze, there’s no reason to give up the fun.